 The wooden stick is often coated in paraffin wax, which is sourced from petroleum and ammonium phosphate.

 The tip is often a blend of powdered glass and glue, potassium chlorate, sulfur, and antimony trisulfide.

 The striking surface on a matchstick box is made from red phosphorus, which is sourced via mining.

-In the air, this compound can lead to the formation of sulfuric acid, which is in acid rain.
+Sulfur can form sulfur dioxide when burned and in the air, this compound can lead to the formation of sulfuric acid, which is in acid rain.

 However, unlike candles or cigarettes, matches only burn for a few seconds to light something else, so the amount of sulfur dioxide a single match would emit is likely to be minimal.

 While antimony trisulfide can cause air pollution, again, it is not clear how much would be emitted from burning a single match.